potassiummmm/JavaEE_Project/README.md

 - Design View Layer to show information to users
 - Design Controller Layer to deal with URL requests
   - Use interface in Service Layer to manipulate database
-  - Add object to View Layer
+  - Add an object to View Layer

 ### Component Design